Create Account / Login

 Felicity Read is our Director of Communications.

 It costs just £19.15, €22, $25.20 USD or $31.70 CAD to provide a child with school meals for an entire school year.
-Learn more about our work in Zambia and how the promise of a daily meal at school enables the children we serve to receive an education.
+Read an article about how we’ve been feeding Zambia’s future for the last 10 years and learn more about how the promise of a daily enables the children we serve in Zambia to receive an education.

 Feed a child for a year